James Simpson (wheelchair rugby league): International and representative

+England

 James Simpson made his England debut in 2014.
 He played in his first Wheelchair Rugby League World Cup at the 2017 tournament where England finished runners-up losing to France in the final.
 He again played in the 2021 tournament.
 In England's final group game, he scored four tries in a 121–0 victory over Ireland.
 England again reached the final, finishing the tournament as champions, beating France 28–24.
 Simpson was also an ambassador for the tournament.
+Simpson retired the following January from elite level wheelchair rugby league having played 31 times for England.

+Post retirement

+Following his retirement from elite level, Simpson continued playing for the UK Armed Forces representative side.
+He scored one try in their narrow loss to Wales in November 2025, before scoring two in the reverse fixture in March 2026.

+In May 2026, Simpson came out of international retirement to play for Scotland in the Celtic Cup.
+Simpson qualifying for Scotland via his father, and the switch from England to Scotland being eligible as Scotland is a tier two nation.